 - Day 06: Namche Bazar – Phortse Thanga (3,601m/11,814ft)- 6 – 7 hrs hike

-- Day 07: Phortse Thanga – Dole (4,040m/13,256ft) 5 – 6hrs hike
+- Day 07: Phortse Thenga – Dole (4,040m/13,256ft) 5 – 6hrs hike

 This trek is especially beautiful in spring when the rhododendrons are blooming.
-The rout passes through the settlement of Tongba and Gyele to Dole.
-From a ridge behind Dole an even border view up and down the valley can be seen.
+The route passes through the settlement of Tongba and Gyele to Dole.
+From a ridge behind Dole, an even border view up and down the valley can be seen.
 Traversing through forests, some waterfalls and bridges, we reach at Dole, a small village lies in the Dudh Koshi river valley.
 Stay overnight in a teahouse with the magnificent view of Khumbila and Tawache peaks.

 - Day 08: Dole – Machhermo (4,465m/14,649ft) 5 – 6hrs hike